 Enforcement agencies can generally require a target business to provide a wide range of materials.
 The nature and scope of the power to require the production of materials varies between government entities and depends on the entity's statutory powers.
-Pursuant to the Criminal Procedure Code 2010 (CPC), for example, an officer of the Commercial Affairs Department (CAD) or above the rank of sergeant has the power to require a person to produce 'any document or thing'.
+Pursuant to the

+Criminal Procedure Code 2010, for example, an officer of the Commercial Affairs Department of the Singapore Police Force or above the rank of sergeant has the power to require a person to produce 'any document or thing'.